Introducing

 Technologies: C++, build2

 A reporting engine designed for flexible output and integration.
-Hyperlane can optionally use libart-paperback for PDF generation and has future plans to support ZPL II for label printing.
+Hyperlane can optionally use BitShift Paperback for PDF generation and has future plans to support ZPL II for label printing.
 The project emphasizes clean architecture, modularity, and extensibility, allowing reports to be generated efficiently in multiple formats.

-The project includes a graphical WYSIWYG designer tool implemented as an Angular library, intended to be embedded directly into the application using libart-hyperlane.
+The project includes a graphical WYSIWYG designer tool implemented as an Angular library, intended to be embedded directly into the application using BitShift HyperLane.

-Originally created as a deep dive into parsing and compiler design, libart-json demonstrates my interest in language processing and formal specifications.
+Originally created as a deep dive into parsing and compiler design, BitShift Json demonstrates my interest in language processing and formal specifications.
 I once presented this project in a session on parser and compiler implementation (formal grammars, abstract syntax trees, lexical analysis, etc.), highlighting its architecture and design principles.

 Technologies: C++, build2